 - develop the discrepancy

-Dr. Cole can provide workshop learning for groups and/or individual coaching in the advanced skills by contacting him through the “contact us” tab above.
-Learners can also receive advanced skills training through the Centre for Comprehensive Motivational Interventions (CCMI).
+Dr. Cole can provide individual coaching or workshop learning for groups in the advanced skills by contacting him at email@example.com or through the “contact us” tab above.
+Learners can also receive advanced skills training through the Centre for Collaboration, Motivation, and Innovation (CCMI).
+(CCMI).

 1. Cole S, Gutnick D, Weiner J: Stepped-Care Advanced Skills for Action Planning (SAAP) (Chapter 18), in Cole S, Bird J: The Medical Interview: The Three Function Approach.
 Elsevier.
 2014.